Rohit-o/ML/README.md

 # ML
-My Machine Learning Specialization Courses from Deeplearning.AI (From Coursera)
+My Machine Learning Journey from Course To Projects